 Then, there is the Provinciaal Hof, the Gothic Provincial Court House that looks impressive.
 Nevertheless, it cannot be visited – in contrast to the neighboring building that houses the Historium Bruges.
-At this kind of an educational indoor theme park we actually learned a lot despite my shenanigans with the costumes.
+At this kind of educational indoor theme park, we actually learned a lot despite my shenanigans with the costumes.

 However, I find the entrance fee to the Historium a bit too high, but you can access the Duvelorium for free.

 Other than that, the Markt is tightly packed with restaurants, cafés, and bars.
 You won’t leave either hungry or thirsty.

 To get to the Burg square, Bruges’ other historic, walk across the beforementioned Breidelstraat.
 Here, you’ll spot Bruges’ city hall and the Brugse Vrije, a courthouse built in the 17th century with a beautiful Baroque facade.